What makes a great documentary? Tips & advice from our filmmakers

 Isn’t that a question for the ages?

-I work in a building with some of the greatest, most creative documentary filmmakers in Canada, so I decided to put the question to them.
+We work in a building with some of the greatest, most creative documentary filmmakers in Canada, so we decided to put the question to them.

 Here are some of their answers: